-Playing all original music, Jaime Leopold & the Short Stories celebrate a wild deck of characters in the style of what the band calls, "American Quirk: folk/country/acid memory".
-It's a collaborative effort with all the band members contributing to this genre bending music.
-The band features Jaime on guitar and vocals, Jennifer Smieja on vocals, Clark Salisbury on guitar; Aaron Lowe on harmonica, J. Michael Kearsey on bass, and Fred Ingram on drums.
+Playing all original music, Jaime Leopold & the Short Stories celebrate some genuine American characters in a musical style they call: "American Quirk: folk/country/acid memory".
+It's a collaborative effort with the band members having their say in creating this genre defying music.
+The band features Don Jaime on guitar and vocals, Jennifer "the Polish princess" Smieja on vocals, Clark "the Rev" Salisbury on guitar; Aaron Lowe on harmonica, J. Michael Kearsey Jr. on bass, and Fred "Eugene" Ingram on tubs.

-Jaime's songs are inspired by his early years in the Haight-Ashbury as a part of the youth culture of the day, where he hung out with many legends of those times--Allen Ginsburg, Neal Cassady, Jerry Garcia, to name a few.
-Jaime, totting his upright bass from his hometown of Portland to San Francisco, played in The Orkustra, a psychedelic electrified orchestra, before becoming the original and longtime bass player for Dan Hicks and the Hot Licks.
-His approach to art and life was strongly influenced by those freewheeling times.
+Don Jaime's songs are inspired by his early years in the Haight-Ashbury as a part of the youth culture of the day.
+There he hung out with many legends of those times--Allen Ginsburg, Neal Cassady, Jerry Garcia, et.al.
+Jaime, toting his upright bass from his hometown of Portland to San Francisco, played in The Orkustra, with David LaFlamme and Bobby Beausoleii, a psychedelic electrified orchestra, before becoming the original and longtime bass player for Dan Hicks and the Hot Licks.
+His approach to art and life is strongly influenced by those freewheeling times.

 If you want to read about some of Jaime's Haight-Ashbury adventures click here: http://jaimeleopold.com/scribblings/